5/6/13

 I am a cliché, but that's okay.

-The past three weeks I spent in and around Rome and traveling through Tuscany.
+The past weeks I spent in and around Rome and traveling through Tuscany.
 It wasn't a conscious decision I made, going to Rome, but perhaps the lifelong dream of one day having a villa near the Mediterranean Sea, writing endless songs about it, planning to build tree houses by the river and watching To Rome With Love or Roman Holiday played their respective parts.
-The moment I set foot on the train that took me from Fiumicino Airport to Termini station I started smiling, and I guess I didn't stop until the plane lifted off the runway three weeks later.
+The moment I set foot on the train that took me from Fiumicino Airport to Termini station I started smiling, and I guess I didn't stop until the plane lifted off the runway weeks later.
 During my first night, I walked up the Spanish Steps at midnight and made my way up to the Pincio, where I gazed over the city, purple skies behind the pines of Rome and the happiest tears making their way down my cheeks.
 Breathing in, tasting my own tears.
 I've come for a reason, I've come to discover beauty and peace, to become more balanced and find romance in solitude.

 I was in love with this city.
 I made it.